We want children and adults at Braybrook Primary Academy to be happy; learning and growing in a safe environment which values the whole person.

 It is this vision and these values which underpin and inform our school curriculum and the learning opportunities through which we inspire and engage our learners, in preparation for their future lives.

-At Braybrook Primary School, we believe that a successful curriculum must be built upon high-quality teaching and inspirational learning opportunities, which allow children to learn in a way that motivates and interests them.
-The ‘Imaginative Learning Projects’ that we explore each half –term are mapped closely to the coverage and requirements of the new national curriculum, whilst allowing our learners and teachers every opportunity for flexibility and creativity, to steer a theme and pursue a topic wherever their interests lead.
+At Braybrook Primary Academy, we believe that a successful curriculum must be built upon high-quality teaching and inspirational learning opportunities, which allow children to learn in a way that motivates and interests them.
+The ‘Imaginative Learning Projects’ that we explore each half –term are mapped closely to the coverage and requirements of the national curriculum, whilst allowing our learners and teachers every opportunity for flexibility and creativity, to steer a theme and pursue a topic wherever their interests lead.
 This has enabled us to create exciting, engaging and meaningful cross-curricular links between Programmes of Study and different subject areas, whilst also developing and embedding the essential skills required of every child in every year group.

 Our curriculum, which is based on that of ‘Cornerstones Education’, is founded on a philosophy which promotes four key ‘cornerstones’ of learning, giving our learners the opportunity to